 Recommended Incentive structure

-In my personal experience, I have seen that just a salary is not enough to motivate people.
+We have seen that just salaries are not enough to motivate people.
 A fixed salary is more like a hygiene factor and something over and above that is required to motivate the employee.
 Yes, annual appraisals and growth in fixed salary can be a motivator, though it seems too far away at the end of the year.
 Therefore, while hiring a recruiter always look for a person who would be ready to earn more (though not guaranteed) rather than someone who is fine with a lower earning but a higher fixed component.

 I recommend that the incentive must be a percentage of the revenue earned by the recruiter rather than the profit (you can always calibrate the percentage depending on how much you wish to pay out).
 To bring out the aggressiveness and animal spirit, it is prudent to have incentives right from the word go.
 This means for each $ of revenue earned the recruiter must receive their incentive.